This page covers:

-What is bilateral or unilateral ECT?
+What are bilateral and unilateral ECT?

-What happens immediately after?
+What happens after ECT?

 After the seizure, the mouth guard is removed and you will be turned on your side.
 The anaesthetist will provide oxygen until the muscle relaxant wears off (after a few minutes) and you start breathing on your own again.

 You will slowly come round, although you may feel very groggy.
 You may sleep for a while after treatment.

 You will need to recover from the general anaesthetic as well as the ECT treatment itself.

-How many treatments will I have?
+How many treatment sessions might I have?

-This information was published in June 2016.
-We will revise it in 2019.
+This information was published in July 2019.
+We will revise it in 2022.